 Besides specifically identifying Christianity, states also want students to learn about their local culture.
 For example:

-- Kansas: "Students will investigate the significance of events, holidays, and ceremonies that are important to their communities."
+Kansas: "Students will investigate the significance of events, holidays, and ceremonies that are important to their community."

 It is not enough to merely argue that it is legal to teach about Christmas; we must also help educators, parents, and the Christmas Grinches understand that states want students to learn about their local cultures because it is part of a good education.